Table of Contents

-Just because your ‘standard’ employment contract contains a restraint clause, doesn’t mean you have one for this particular employee.
-Check your records and ensure you have a duly executed contract that remains in force, particularly the operative term.
-And that the employee has signed it!
+Just because your ‘standard’ employment contract contains a restraint clause does not mean you have one for this particular employee.
+So, you should check your records and ensure you have a duly executed contract that remains in force, particularly the operative term.
+Additionally, you should check that the employee has signed it!

 2. Is The Restraint Reasonable?

-- The relevant role or position of the person you are seeking to restrain;
+- relevant role or position of the person you are seeking to restrain;

-- Remuneration or consideration given for the restraint.
+- level of seniority, remuneration or consideration is given for the restraint; and

 3. Have I Suffered Damage?

-After confirming that your employee is subject to a restraint clause, it is sensible to adopt a commercial perspective when determing whether to expend all the time and effect to enforce it.
-In particular, can you link anything such as loss of certain customers or a downturn in business to the other parties’ actions?
+After confirming that your employee is subject to a restraint clause, it is sensible to adopt a commercial perspective when determining whether to expend all the time and effect to enforce it.
+In particular, can you link anything, such as the loss of particular customers or a downturn in business, to the other parties’ actions?

 4. If Not, Is There a Threat of Damage?

-Even if you answered no to the above question, you may still consider enforcing the restraint if there is a threat of damage.
-For example, if you have checked the outgoing employee’s e-mails and see they have provided their personal contact details to clients, or e-mailed themselves client or supplier lists.
+Even if you have not suffered damage, you might still consider enforcing the restraint if there is a threat of damage.
+For example, say you have checked the outgoing employee’s emails and see they have provided their contact details to clients or e-mailed themselves client or supplier lists.
 In this instance, there may be a real threat of your business suffering damage.

 5. Have I Properly Considered the Legal Ramifications of Enforcement?

-It’s one thing to rush off to Court to seek an urgent injunction, but quite another to run the proceedings to conclusion.
-Stop and consider the time and cost involved in litigation, and ask yourself ‘what is the worst case scenario and can I, and the business, risk that?’
+It is one thing to rush off to Court to seek an urgent injunction but quite another to run the proceedings to a conclusion.
+Consider the time and cost involved in litigation, and ask yourself, ‘what is the worst case scenario, and can I, and the business, risk that?’